johnfmorton/craft-bespoken/DOCUMENTATION.md

 1. Create a new field in Craft.
 2. Choose the Bespoken field type.
 3. Choose at least one `fieldHandle` from the entry type to narrate.
-Bespoken support CKEditor fields and Plain Text fields.
-(See below for information on the text from fields are processed.)
+Bespoken supports CKEditor fields and Plain Text fields.
+(See below for information on how the text from fields is processed.)
 Multiple field handles can be included, separated by commas.
-Consider including the title field as your first field.
+Consider including the `title` field as your first field.
 4. Optionally, you can provide a prefix for the filename of your audio file.
 This can be useful if there are multiple instances of Bespoken fields in your entry type.
 5. Choose at least one voice for the field.